Data-driven Mutation Analysis for Cyber-Physical Systems: Empirical Evaluation

 Table~\ref{table:shortcomings} provides the shortcomings identified for all our subjects.
-Our analysis confirms that (1) uncovered fault models (i.e., low \emph{FMC}) indicate lack of coverage for certain message types (\emph{UMT}) and, in turn, the lack of coverage of a specific functionality (i.e., setting the pulse-width modulation in \ADCS); (2) uncovered mutation operations (i.e., low \emph{MOC}) highlight the lack of testing of input partitions (\emph{UIP}); (3) live mutants (i.e., low \emph{MS}) suggest poor oracle quality (\emph{POQ}).
+Our analysis confirms that (1) uncovered fault models (i.e., low \emph{FMC}) indicate lack of coverage for certain message types (\emph{UMT}) and, in turn, the lack of coverage of a specific functionality (i.e., setting the pulse-width modulation in \ADCS); (2) uncovered mutation operations (i.e., low \emph{MOC}) highlight the lack of testing of certain input partitions (\emph{UIP}); (3) live mutants (i.e., low \emph{MS}) suggest poor oracle quality (\emph{POQ}).
 In our case study systems the presence of live mutants was not explained by the lack of test inputs in the original test suite.
-Moreover, we have not uncovered latent faults, which is unsurprising given that all these systems went through all testing stages, including HIL, and are on orbit.
+Moreover, we have not uncovered latent faults, which is unsurprising given that all these systems went through all testing stages, including HIL, and are on orbit. \TSEmin{2.4}{If applied at earlier stages of development, \APPR could have supported the early improvement of test suites, thus likely preventing the discovery of faults at late development stages (e.g., HIL testing).
+Our future work includes evaluating the benefits of \APPR at earlier stages in industrial projects.}